hapi-server/data-specification/README.md

 - request: do not ask for any specific parameters (i.e., there is no request parameter called ‘parameters’); response: all columns
 - request: ask for just the primary time parameter; response: just the primary time column
 - request: ask for a single parameter other than the primary time column (like ‘parameters=Bx’); response: primary time column and the one requested data column
-- request: ask for two or more parameters other than the primary time column; response: primary time columns followed by the requested parameters in the order they occurred in the original, non-subsetted dataset header (not in the order of the request)
+- request: ask for two or more parameters other than the primary time column; response: primary time columns followed by the requested parameters in the order they occurred in the original, non-subsetted dataset header (not in the order of the subset request)

 The data endpoint descrbied next also takes the `parameters` option, and so behaves the same way as the `info` endpoint in terms of which columns are included in the response.